kyma-project/website/content/blog-posts/2022-09-02-release-notes-2.6/index.md

 ### Exposing and securing multiple services

-This Kyma release comes with the new version of APIRule featuring exposing and securing multiple services.
+This Kyma release comes with a new version of APIRule, featuring exposing and securing multiple services.
 Now it’s possible to define a service per rule.
-Read more about [APIRule CR](https://kyma-project.io/docs/kyma/latest/05-technical-reference/00-custom-resources/apix-01-apirule).
+Read more about the [APIRule custom resource (CR)](https://kyma-project.io/docs/kyma/latest/05-technical-reference/00-custom-resources/apix-01-apirule).

 ## Observability